 "Eleanor Rigby" - this one nicely zeroes in on Paul, and he nicely hits the high notes:

 And, everybody's favorite these days, "Maybe I'm Amazed."
 Paul really tries hard with the tough vocals and usually succeeds in a very nice performance.
-His backup band shows why they get paid the big bucks, too, they could probably spend their rest of their careers being a tribute band if that was their thing:
+His backup band shows why they get paid the big bucks, too, they could probably spend the rest of their careers being a tribute band if that was their thing: